johanzi/crispr_cas9_arabidopsis/README.md

 vim sgRNAs.txt -c ":set ff=unix" -c ":wq"
 ```

-* Remove the first character of each line (1st nucleotide in 5')
+* Remove the first character of each line (1st nucleotide in 5') or not if you decide to stick to 20 bp

 ```
 sed -i 's/^.//g' sgRNAs.txt
 ```

-* Replace U by Ts
+* Replace Us by Ts

 ```
 sed -i 's/U/T/g' sgRNAs.txt
 ```

-The final target sites are now 19 nuclotides:
+The final target sites are now 19 nucleotides:

 ```
 cat sgRNAs.txt